 The Company has a formalized dividend policy which aims to pay dividends twice a year, at rates which balance returns to shareholders with prudent capital and financial management.
-Before proposing any dividends, the Board will consider a range of factors, including the Group's financial performance, sufficiency of retained earnings and cash for operations as well as for capital requirements, capital expenditure, investment plans, general business conditions and market factors.
+Before proposing any dividends, the Board will consider a range of factors, including the Group's financial performance taking into consideration the macroeconomic outlook and business environment; maintaining prudent capital and liquidity positions above regulatory requirements to support lending activities; sufficiency of retained earnings and cash to support business operation and sustain growth as well as maintaining a sustainable return to shareholders as part of profit distribution.
 The Board will review the dividend policy from time to time and reserves the right to modify, amend and update the policy.